This rule explains the property tax exemption available under the provisions of RCW 84.36.030

 (3) Exemption.
-The real and personal property owned by a nonprofit organization or association is exempt from taxation if the organization, association, or corporation is organized and conducted for nonprofit and nonsectarian purposes.
-To be exempt, the property must be used for and integrally related to character−building, benevolent, protective, or rehabilitative social services directed at persons of all ages.
+The real and personal property owned by nonprofit organizations, associations, or corporations are exempt from taxation if the organization, association, or corporation is organized and conducted for nonprofit and nonsectarian purposes.
+To be exempt, the property must be used for character-building, benevolent, protective, or rehabilitative social services directed at persons of all ages.

 (i) Provide goods and/or services free of charge or at a rate that is at least twenty percent below the total actual cost of such goods and/or services to a minimum of fifteen percent of the total number of people assisted by that nonprofit organization, association, or corporation; or

 (ii) Contribute at least ten percent of its total annual income towards the support of character-building, benevolent, protective or rehabilitative social services or programs.
 "Total annual income" refers to the total income reported to the Internal Revenue Service for that year and includes, but is not limited to, funds received through direct and indirect public support, government grants, membership fees, and other contributions.
 The term does not include funds that are specifically donated or contributed for capital improvements.

 (A) In order to meet this ten percent requirement, a nonprofit organization, association, or corporation may include, but is not limited to, the value of time volunteers donate to carry out program services and functions, the loan of its facilities to community outreach groups, and gifts of scholarships and other fee subsidies.

 (B) If a nonprofit organization utilizes volunteer time to reach the ten percent requirement, it must maintain records identifying the individuals who donate their services and the number of hours they donate.
 The value of donated time will be calculated by using the federal minimum wage standard.